Page created on June 3, 2021. Last updated on April 2, 2022 at 16:30

 CJD occurs due to a misfolded protein called PrP, also called prion protein.
 Normal prion proteins are in the PrPC conformation, but prion proteins in the PrPSc conformation cause other proteins in PrPC conformation to change to PrPSc.
 These PrPSc proteins accumulate and cause neuron death.

-The typical features are rapidly progressive dementia, myoclonus, and cerebellar symptom, although any neurological symptom may occur.
+The typical features are rapidly progressive dementia, myoclonus, and cerebellar symptoms, although any neurological symptom may occur.

 Diagnosis and evaluation

 EEG shows periodic generalised sharp complexes.
 MRI may show cortical diffusion alterations.
-The CSF is unremarkable.
+Elevated levels of the protein 14-3-3 and tau is present in the CSF.

 A definite diagnosis can only be made by autopsy, which shows the spongy degeneration of the brain and deposition of prion proteins.